secure-compilation/SECOMP/README.md

     $ ./configure -toolprefix "riscv64-linux-gnu-" rv64-linux

-where `riscv64-linux–gnu-` stands for the prefix used by the local GCC RISC-V compilation chain.
+where `riscv64-linux-gnu-` stands for the prefix used by the local GCC RISC-V compilation chain.
+On macOS with Homebrew, use:

+    $ ./configure -toolprefix "riscv64-elf-" rv64-linux

 One can then compile CompCert and check the proofs on that branch by running `make`, optionally with the `-j` command line option, where an optional